-- · excluding real estate related depreciation and amortization, - excluding gains and losses from extraordinary items and cumulative effects of accounting changes,

-- · excluding gains and losses from the sales or disposals of previously depreciated retail operating properties, - excluding impairment charges of depreciable real estate, - plus the allocable portion of FFO of unconsolidated entities accounted for under the equity method of accounting based upon economic ownership interest, and - all determined on a consistent basis in accordance with GAAP.
+- · excluding real estate related depreciation and amortization, - excluding gains and losses from extraordinary items and cumulative effects of accounting changes, - excluding gains and losses from the sale, disposal or property insurance recoveries of previously depreciated retail operating properties, - · excluding impairment charges of depreciable real estate, - plus the allocable portion of FFO of unconsolidated entities accounted for under the equity method of accounting based upon economic ownership interest, and - · all determined on a consistent basis in accordance with GAAP.

-We have adopted NAREIT's clarification of the definition of FFO that requires us to include the effects of nonrecurring items not classified as extraordinary, cumulative effect of accounting changes, or a gain or loss resulting from the sale or disposal of, or any impairment related to, previously depreciated retail operating properties.
+We have adopted NAREIT's clarification of the definition of FFO that requires us to include the effects of nonrecurring items not classified as extraordinary, cumulative effect of accounting changes, or a gain or loss resulting from the sale, disposal or property insurance recoveries of, or any impairment related to, previously depreciated retail operating properties.